Sleep is essential to overall good health and it affects mood and emotions, eating habits, energy levels and ability to pay attention.

 - Weight gain.
 Sleep-deprived children have bigger appetites, and their bodies don’t make the hormones needed to regulate food intake.

 - Learning difficulties.
 Sleep helps build memory.
-Without enough sleep children can be easily distracted and inattentive which leads to learning retention.
+Without enough sleep children can be easily distracted and inattentive which affects learning.

 - Accidents.
 Just like adults, tired kids are a bit clumsier.
 A tired brain is not able to process as quickly as an alert brain to prevent accidents from occurring.